逻辑问题 (The Problem of Logic)

 premise]

-term] are men [middle term]; therefore [Minor
+all philosophers [minor term] are men [middle term]; therefore [Minor premise]

 all philosophers [minor term] are mortal [major term].
 [Conclusion]